Benaiah/fennel-static-readline/readme.md

 # `fennel-static-http`

-This repo is an example of how to create a statically linked binary that can make HTTPS requests.
-It uses an `alpine` docker image to build a static version of [Lua-cURLv3][Lua-cURLv3], then creates a statically linked library out of the resulting file (`src/Lua-cURLv3/lcurl.a`) as well as the following static libraries which it requires:
+This repo is an example of how to create a statically linked binary that includes readline.
+It uses an `alpine` docker image to build a static version of , then creates a statically linked library out of the resulting file (`src/Lua-cURLv3/lcurl.a`) as well as the following static libraries which it requires:

 - `/lib/libz.a` from `zlib-static`
 - `/usr/lib/libbrotlicommon.a` from `brotli-static`